Buhankoanon/OAI_API_Checker/README.md

 # OAI API Checker
 ## Program that allows you to check all the available information about your OAI API keys

+!!**Out of date for now, use kkc instead in the meantime: https://github.com/CncAnon1/kkc**!!

 **Download**: OAI_API_Checker.exe - https://drive.proton.me/urls/4T2QGJFBGM#fW0YsN9WskCG

 Basically, you put in one or an array of keys and the program analyzes them for you.